smart-core-os/sc-api/design/vending.md

 2. Coffee machine - "One flat white please", "there are 7 pods remaining", "the machine has used 47 pods to date"
 3. Tap - "fill one cup of water", "the tap is not running"
 4. Fridge - "6 apples remaining"
-5. Vacuum - "the filter has been running for 4 months", "please replace the filter"
+5. Vacuum - "the filter has been running for 4 months", "please replace the filter" (unlikely to be factored in)

 ## Common themes